salty-muffin/sveltekit-decapcms/README.md

 # sveltekit-netlifycms

-a base repo for a project with netlifycms &amp; sharp image optimization
+a base repo for a project with netlifycms & sharp image optimization

+## to do

+- [ ] add image component
+- [ ] add rich text processing